 This one is harder to handle because there’s no doubt that Mr Jobs actually said it.
 It’s important to consider the context here though: the quote comes from an article which describes how Apple formulates its business strategy.

-My response to this quote when it’s used in conversation (oh and it is, again and again) is to point out that if your interlocutor, and everyone that works in their organisation, is as skilled and as focussed on design as Steve Jobs and everyone at Apple… then, yes, maybe we can think again about the role of research.
+My response to this quote when it’s used in conversation (oh and it is, again and again) is to point out that if you’re as brilliant as Mr Jobs maybe you can have a different relationship with research.
+But we're not him, so that’s why we do design research.

 Chestnut #3: David Ogilvy